Thermodynamics in expanding shell-shaped Bose-Einstein condensates: Thermodynamics of dilute bosons

-We now calculate thermodynamic quantities in the presence of (weak) interactions.
-First, the requirement that $\langle \hat \psi \rangle \sim \psi_c$ as $T\to 0$ is consistent with the effective theory: the field obtains a nonzero expectation value, $\langle \hat\psi (\vec x) \rangle = \sqrt{N_0} \phi_0(\vec x)$, spontaneously breaking the $U(1)$ symmetry of the Hamiltonian.
+Under these assumptions, we can now calculate thermodynamic quantities in the presence of (weak) interactions.
+First, the field obtains a nonzero expectation value, $\langle \hat\psi (\vec x) \rangle = \psi_c(\vec x)$, spontaneously breaking the $U(1)$ symmetry of the Hamiltonian.
 This also states the condensate wavefunction is the mean-field in the broken symmetry phase for all temperatures at which the effective Hamiltonian remains valid.
 Next, the one-body density matrix becomes

 where $f_\lambda=1/(e^{\beta E_\lambda}-1)$ is the Bose-Einstein distribution function for the Bogoliubov quasiparticles.
-It is then straightforward to show the number of particles is:
+It is then straightforward to show in the thermodynamic limit that the number of particles is:

 Notice that to ensure self-consistency at temperature $T$, the number of particles in the NI ground state, $N_0(T)$, must be chosen such that Eq.~(\ref{bogo_N}) is satisfied.